 Are they talking about your brand on social media?
 What about on online forums or review sites?
-The answer will help dictate where you focus a majority of your research.
+The answer will help dictate where you focus the majority of your research.

 For instance, if you work within a B2C service industry, you’ll be most interested in business review sites, where people can give their honest feedback on their experience with your company.
 This means that, in addition to checking Google reviews, you’ll also take a close look at Yelp, Angie’s List, ConsumerAffairs, the Better Business Bureau, and more.

 In addition, if you specialized in physical products, you should monitor Amazon, eBay, and other e-commerce retailers, as well.
 Before you move on to the next stage, check blogs, too.
 These provide writers with an open book to ramble about the great experience they had with your company — or run it into the ground.

 Though it might be painful, you’ll need to see the entirety of the current feedback so you can move forward in a new direction.

 Removing Negative Content

 During the first of the 5 steps of ORM, if you find content that is untrue or negatively misleading, there’s a chance you can have it removed.
 While this might be possible through the website’s publisher, there are also ways to eliminate it from Google search results.

 If you’re working with an ORM agency, these representatives can file a DCMA Takedown notice on your behalf.
 Legal reputations solutions such as these are best handled by professionals with vast industry experience.

 For the most part, however, your agency will work with you to turn the negatives into positives.
 This might mean helping you craft a stronger response strategy or suppressing the negative review with plenty of great ones!